johnnovak/RML-Amiga/docs/docs/manual/installation.md

-- **Base** -- Contains 64-bit versions of WinUAE, the IPF disk image plugin, a custom-compiled version of ReShade (with auto-updates and the nag screen removed), and the CRT shader setup.
+- **Base** -- Contains 64-bit versions of WinUAE, the IPF disk image plugin, a custom-compiled version of ReShade (with auto-updates and the nag screen disabled), and the CRT shader setup.

-- **Systems** --- Minimal Workbench 1.3 and 3.1 hard drive setups as directory hard disks.
+- **Systems** --- Minimal Workbench 1.3 and 3.1 hard drive setups as directory
-Just the bare minimum to run the games.
-The 3.1 installation also contains WHDLoad.
+  hard disks.
+Just the bare minimum required to run games.
+The Workbench 3.1 installation also contains WHDLoad.

-- **ROMs** --- Various ROM images (e.g., Kickstart ROMs) necessary to emulate the various Amiga models. _(Note: The Amiga is not a console.
-Games are not called "ROMs" on the Amiga.)_
+- **ROMs** --- ROM images (e.g., Kickstart ROMs) necessary to emulate the various Amiga models.
+(Note: The Amiga is *not* a console!
+Games are *not* called "ROMs" on the Amiga.)

 - **Games** --- Can you guess?